What does it mean to be interdependent?

 Do species live alone, or do many live in communities with other organisms?
-All species rely on other species in some way for their survival.
+All species rely on other species in some way in order to survive.
 They may rely on other species for food, shelter or to help them reproduce.
 Here the bee is helping the flower spread its pollen.
 Species are not independent, they are interdependent.

 Interdependence of Living Things